hellstorm-software/Kult-Rising/readme.md

 - added wind sounds to the ashlands
     - made system to dynamically change audio based on height
     - fixed an issue causing ambient sounds to cut out randomly
+    - added indoor and outdoor checks so base doesn't have ambient sound

 ----------------------------------------------------------